Customising your Koha catalogue 2025

 10. OPAC system preferences

-In addition to the OPAC editable regions for putting custom content on the homepage, preferences can be set to further configure the way the OPAC looks and behaves, and how patrons might interact with it.
-These global system preferences can be found in the ‘Koha administration’ module in the staff client.
+In addition to putting custom content in the OPAC editable regions, preferences can be set to further configure how the OPAC looks and behaves, and how users might interact with it.
+These global system preferences can be found in the ‘Koha administration’ module in the staff interface.
 There are plenty of references specifically for the OPAC, but there are a few that are commonly used and worth highlighting.

 11. Colours, fonts, and other display properties

-There are a few ways for libraries to control the styles applied across the OPAC.
-This means libraries can make changes to the way everything looks – colours, fonts, font sizes, images, backgrounds, or completely hide elements.
+There are a few ways to control the styles applied across the OPAC.
+You can make changes to the way everything looks – colours, fonts, font sizes, images, backgrounds, or completely hide elements.
 Style properties can also be applied when an element is hovered over or clicked.

 The best way to apply styles across many different elements is to link an external stylesheet in the OpacAdditionalStylesheet system preference.
 It makes it easier to modify things again as all of the applied changes are in one place.

-If your library can’t link to an external stylesheet, the OpacUserCSS system preference can be used for style fixes.
+If you can’t link to an external stylesheet, the OpacUserCSS system preference can be used for style fixes.

 There is also an OpacUserJS system preference that can be used to apply JavaScript to the OPAC.
 JavaScript is useful for a huge range of things – we often use OpacUserJS to add new HTML elements to the pages such as dropdown menus, buttons, and links.
 We also use JavaScript to hide and show elements that patrons shouldn’t see or have access to and to animate features such as sliders.